 - View in Theatres Database

 The Hippodrome is Dudley’s only remaining lyric theatre in the Metropolitan Borough of Dudley.
-Its external styling is of a 1930s super cinema, in buff brick.
-The building stands in a prominent part of town, in an area highlighted for regeneration and development.
-It was well maintained while in bingo use, and the interior still has a theatrical ‘feel’.
+Its external styling is of a 1930s super cinema in buff brick.
+It was well-maintained while in bingo use, and the interior still has a theatrical feel.
 Later alterations within the auditorium are fully reversible and it would be possible to return the theatre to use for live performance.

 Why is this theatre at risk?